UNDP-Data/geohub/documentation/docs/sharing/share_map.md

 ---

-### LINKS tab
+### Share LINKS tab

-Links tab provides you some useful links for sharing and developing.
+Share Links tab provides you some useful links for sharing and developing.

 ![LINKS tab for an exampel map](../assets/sharing/share_map_7.png)